the-parallel-gods/mpi.js/docs/final.md

 ```
 ### WebSocket Server

 The WebSocket server is responsible for routing messages between the browser.
 It assigns each browser a unique GR_ID and keeps track of the global routing table.
-Since this central server is a point of contention, we designed it to be as lightweight as possible, and we offload as much work as possible to the browser.
+Since this central server is a point of contention, we designed it to be as lightweight as possible.
+We also designed our routing protocols to offload as much work as possible to the browser.
 Each request to the server is a simple JSON object that contains the message and the destination GR_ID.
-The websocket server uses SSMR optimization (described later).
+The websocket server uses the SSMR optimization (described later).

 ### Static File Server

-The static file server is responsible for serving the user's MPI code, the MPI.js library, and the UI files.
-It is a simple HTTP server that supports hot loading the user's code into the browser.
+The static file server is responsible for serving the user's desired MPI code, the MPI.js library, and the UI files.
+It is a simple HTTP server that supports hot-loading the user's code into the browser.

 ### Global Router

-Sitting in the Browser UI process, the Global Router is responsible for routing messages between browsers.
+Sitting in the Browser's UI process, the Global Router is responsible for routing messages between browsers.
 Whenever a Node Router wants to send a message to another browser, it delegates the message to the Global Router.
 The Global Router then forwards the message to the destination browser's Global Router, which then forwards the message to the destination Node Router.
 When messages get to the Global Router level, the PID and the NR_IDs are abstracted away, and the system only deals with GR_IDs.
 This is done to make the system more scalable and to hide the complexity of the system at each layer.
 The Global Router uses SSMR optimization (described later), so if it needs to send the same message to multiple other Global Routers, it only needs to send one message to the WebSocket server.

 ### Node Router

-In the worker process, there is a Node Router is responsible for routing, queueing, and feeding message to and from the user's MPI code.
-The Node Router is responsible for routing messages between workers within the same browser.
-The Node Router uses a custom routing table to determine the best route to send a message to another worker process.
+The Node Router is located in the worker process and is responsible for routing, queueing, and feeding messages to and from the user's MPI code.
+The Node Router is also handles routing messages between workers within the same browser.
+The Node Router achieves this with a custom routing table to determine the best route to send a message to another worker process.
 The Node Router uses SSMR optimization (described later) to reduce the number of messages sent.

-In the best case, the interconnect that connects the Node Routers within the same browser is a crossbar, which allows any message to be sent to any other worker process with one hop.
-However, when more workers are needed, the number of connections grows quadratically, so we also support ring and tree interconnects that balance the number of connections and the number of hops.
+In the best case, the interconnect that connects the Node Routers within the same browser is a crossbar, which allows any message to be sent to any other worker process within one hop.
+However, when more workers are needed, the number of connections grows quadratically, so we also support a ring and tree interconnect that balance the number of connections and hops.

 When ring or tree interconnects are used, the Node Router also serves as a forwarder for messages that need to be sent to another worker.
 If a node isn't directly connected to the destination node, it will send it to someone closer to the destination, who will then forward it to the destination.

 ### Doubly Indexed Database

 Whenever a Node Router receives a message, it needs to feed that message to the user's MPI code.
-In our JavaScript MPI implementation, we skip the back and forth checking that actual MPI implementations do, in order to improve performance.
+In our JavaScript MPI implementation, we skip the back and forth checking that actual MPI implementations do in order to improve performance.
 Instead, we directly deposit the message into a queue.
 Since the system is in a browser, where memory usage is already very high without MPI, we delegate the responsibility of not overflowing the queue to the MPI user.
 Since JavaScript is single-threaded and thread-safe, we can construct a very performant ProducerConsumer queue without locks.

-The logic is as follows: when we receive a message with tag and src_pid, we check the receiverDB if there is a user waiting for that message.
+The logic is as follows: when we receive a message with a tag and src_pid, we check the receiverDB if there is a user waiting for that message.
 If there is, we directly call the user's callback.
 If there isn't, we deposit the message into the messageDB.
-When the user calls a receive function, we check the messageDB for the message.
+When the user calls a receive function, we check the messageDB for that message.
 If it is there, we directly call the user's callback.
 If it isn't, we deposit the user's callback into the receiverDB.

 <!-- ```python
 # Pseudo code